Finding Groups of Cross-Correlated Features in Bi-View Data

 To assess the false discoveries in detected bimodules, we measured the \emph{edge-error} of detected bimodules.
-The edge-error is the fraction of the essential-edges \eqref{eq:essedges} of a detected bimodule that are not part of the simulation model, that is, edges not contained in any true bimodule and not in the set of bridge edges.
-The average edge-error for BSP bimodules was 0.03, and 90\% of the detected bimodules had edge-error under 0.05.
-In contrast, the average edge-error for CONDOR bimodules was 0.08, and 90\% of the detected bimodules had edge-error under 0.14.
+The edge-error is the fraction of the essential-edges (Definition \ref{def:ess-edges}) of a detected bimodule that are not part of the simulation model, that is, edges not contained in any target bimodule and not in the set of bridge edges.
+The average edge-error for BSP bimodules was 0.041, and 90\% of the detected bimodules had edge-error under 0.11.
+In contrast, the average edge-error for CONDOR bimodules was 0.09, and 90\% of the detected bimodules had edge-error under 0.20.
 The larger edge-error among CONDOR bimodules may have arisen because the method does not account for intra-correlations.

-Concerning sCCA, the sizes of the detected bimodules were at least an order of magnitude larger than sizes of the true bimodules when $\lambda$ exceeded $0.04$ (Figure \ref{fig:scca-sizes}, \smref{sec:scca-results}).
+Concerning sCCA, the sizes of the detected bimodules were at least an order of magnitude larger than sizes of the target bimodules when $\lambda$ exceeded $0.04$ (see Figure \ref{fig:scca-sizes} in Section \ref{sec:scca-results}).
 Thus we only considered $\lambda \leq 0.04$.
-For $\lambda = 0.03$ and $0.04$, the detected bimodules had large edge-error (average error 0.47 and 0.65, respectively), while for $\lambda = 0.01$ and $0.02$ the true bimodules had poor recall (95\% of the true bimodules had recall below 0.02 and 0.23, respectively).
-Further details of the results are given in \smref{sec:scca-results}.
+For $\lambda = 0.02$, $0.03$, and $0.04$, the detected bimodules had large edge-error (average error 0.47, 0.76 and 0.89, respectively), while for $\lambda = 0.01$ the target bimodules had poor recall (99\% of the target bimodules had recall below 0.1).
+Further details of these results are given in Section \ref{sec:scca-results}.

 A potential shortcoming of our application of sCCA was that we chose the same penalty parameter $\lambda$ for each of the 100 bimodules.
 We expect that the results of sCCA would improve if one chose a different penalty parameter for each bimodule.
-However \citet{witten2009penalized} do not provide explicit guidelines to chose different penalty parameters for each component (bimodule), and directly doing a permutation-based grid search each time would be exceedingly slow.
+However, \cite{witten2009penalized} does not provide explicit guidelines to choose different penalty parameters for each component (bimodule), and directly doing a permutation-based grid search each time would be exceedingly slow.

-We also studied the performance of BSP and CONDOR on a simulation study with larger sample size $n=600$.
-As expected, both methods were able to recall bimodules with lower cross-correlation strengths than earlier.
-However, both BSP and CONDOR had lower Jaccard than in the $n = 200$ simulation (\smref{sec:large-sample-sim}).
-We discuss this behavior in Section \ref{sec:discussion}.